-This guide walks through installing Wine from the official WineHQ repository, configuring Mono and Gecko runtimes for .NET and web browser support, and verifying your installation by running a Windows executable.
-By the end, you will have a working Wine environment capable of launching Windows applications directly from your Linux Mint desktop, with access to the latest compatibility improvements and security updates delivered faster than Linux Mint’s default repositories provide.
+This guide covers installing Wine from the official WineHQ repository, which provides newer versions than Linux Mint’s default packages.
+You will configure Mono and Gecko runtimes for .NET and embedded browser support, then verify your installation by running a Windows executable.
+By the end, your Linux Mint system will be ready to launch Windows applications directly from the desktop menu or command line.

 Choose Your Wine Installation Branch